zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 - Validation:
   - a NOC Root Certificate with the provided `subject` and `subject_key_id` must exist in the ledger.

+#### REMOVE_NOC_ROOT

+**Status: Implemented**

+This transaction completely removes the given NOC root certificate owned by the Vendor from the ledger.
+Removed NOC root certificates can be re-added using the [ADD_NOC_ROOT](#add_noc_root) transaction.

+- Who can send: Vendor account
+  - Vid field associated with the corresponding NOC certificate on the ledger must be equal to the Vendor account's VID.
+- Validation:
+  - a NOC Root Certificate with the provided `subject` and `subject_key_id` must exist in the ledger.
+- Parameters:
+  - subject: `string` - base64 encoded subject DER sequence bytes of the certificate.
+  - subject_key_id: `string` - certificate's `Subject Key Id` in hex string format, e.g., `5A:88:0E:6C:36:53:D0:7F:B0:89:71:A3:F4:73:79:09:30:E6:2B:DB`.
+  - serial_number: `optional(string)` - certificate's serial number.
+If not provided, the transaction will remove all certificates that match the given `subject` and `subject_key_id` combination.
+- CLI command:
+  - `dcld tx pki remove-noc-x509-root-cert --subject=<base64 string> --subject-key-id=<hex string> --from=<account>`

 #### ADD_NOC_ICA

 **Status: Implemented**